ykmn/Backup-Entware/README.md

 git clone https://github.com/ykmn/Backup-Entware.git
 ```

-Copy `backup` script to the cron daily folder, and set execute permission:
+Copy `backup` script to the cron daily folder, set execute permission:
 ```bash
 cp ~/Backup-Entware/backup /opt/etc/cron.daily
 chmod +x /opt/etc/cron.daily/backup
 ```

-Plug in USB Drive and check its availability:
+Plug in USB drive and check its availability:
 ```bash
 ls -la /tmp/mnt
 ```
 If the USB-drive subfolder is mounted, you are good to go.
 Notice the volume label and
-set it into `LABEL=` variable.
+change `LABEL=` variable accordingly.

 Run script manually:
 ```bash
 /opt/etc/cron.daily/backup
 ```

+If scripts finishes without errors, you're good to go.
+It will be launched daily.

 Backups will be stored for 8 days (changeable at `DAYS=8`)